 17b In order to "pray without ceasing", you first have to start praying.
 Once you start, don't stop!
 Don't quit!
 Don't get discouraged when the answer is slow in coming!
-Men ought always to pray and not to faint.
-Praying "without ceasing" would be like a man with a chronic cough.
-He just can't stop coughing, as this Christian should be unable to stop praying.
+Men ought always

-5:18^a In every thing give thanks;^{b-present imperative} for this is the will of God in Christ Jesus concerning you.
+5:18^a In every thing give thanks; b-present imperative for this is the will of God in Christ Jesus concerning you.